slevithan/regex/README.md

 - Within a character class, `#` is not a special character.
 It matches a literal `#` and doesn't start a comment.
 Additionally, the only insignificant whitespace characters within character classes are <kbd>space</kbd> and <kbd>tab</kbd>.
 - Outside of character classes, insignificant whitespace includes all Unicode characters matched natively by `\s`.
 - Whitespace and comments still separate tokens, so they aren't *ignored*.
-This is important with something like `\0 1`, which matches a null character followed by a literal `1`, rather than throwing as the invalid token `\01` would.
+This is important with e.g. `\0 1`, which matches a null character followed by a literal `1`, rather than throwing as the invalid token `\01` would.
 Conversely, things like `\x 0A` and `(? :` are errors because the whitespace splits a valid node into incomplete parts.
 - Quantifiers that follow whitespace or comments apply to the preceeding token, so `x +` is equivalent to `x+`.
 - Whitespace is not insignificant within most enclosed tokens like `\p{…}` and `\u{…}`.
 The exception is `[\q{…}]`.
 - Line comments with `#` do not extend into or beyond interpolation, so interpolation effectively acts as a terminating newline for the comment.